 B.E.S.S. is a uniquely flexible degree programme offering you 10 different degree options across the disciplines of Business, Economics, Political Science and Sociology.
-It provides students with a broad education, allowing them to opt for either a single honour or joint honour degree.
+It provides students with a broad education and you will have the option to graduate with a Single Honours or Joint Honours degree with another subject, or a Major with a Minor.
 It also offers a high level of flexibility in two very important ways: from the second year onwards students are allowed to (a) choose the specific degree they wish to take and, (b) choose individual modules within their chosen degree path.
 Students, therefore, have an opportunity to adjust their study programmes in accordance with their academic results, interests, aptitudes and emerging career aspirations.